opcode-eu-org-website/opcode-main/README.md

 To build pdf booklets and xhtml files from this repo you must install dependencies:

+1. run `make init` in main dir of this repo
-1. download and install *Libraries and tools for free EDA suites (gEDA/gschem and pcb-rnd)* from [https://bitbucket.org/OpCode-eu-org/eda-libs](https://bitbucket.org/OpCode-eu-org/eda-libs) with its dependencies:
+2. download and install *Libraries and tools for free EDA suites (gEDA/gschem and pcb-rnd)* from [https://bitbucket.org/OpCode-eu-org/eda-libs](https://bitbucket.org/OpCode-eu-org/eda-libs) with its dependencies:
     1. `git clone https://bitbucket.org/OpCode-eu-org/eda-libs && cd eda-libs`
+    2. `sudo make installDependencies`
-    2. `make installLibs; sudo make installTools; sudo make installDependencies`
+    3. `make installLibs; sudo make installTools`
-2. run `make init` in main dir of this repo
 3. run `sudo make installDependencies` in main dir of this repo

+**NOTE:** Steps 2.2 and 3 are dedicated for Debian based system (`installDependencies` targets use apt for software installation).
+On non-Debian system see `Makefile` (in this repo main dir and in *eda-libs* repo main dir) for list of needed software and install it manually.

 After this you can build all document by run `make all` or single document by run `make dokumentName` in source dir for this document (for example `cd booklets; make Podstawowe_polecenia_Unix`).